-Moderna's COVID-19 vaccine shows promise in early study, shares soar
+Moderna's COVID-19 vaccine shows early promise; shares soar

 One person in the trial experienced redness around the injection site, which was characterized as a “grade 3” side effect.
 No serious side effects had been reported, the company said.

-Reporting by Saumya Sibi Joseph, Ankur Banerjee Manas Mishra in Bengaluru; Editing by Shinjini Ganguli
+Reporting by Julie Steenhuysen and Saumya Sibi Joseph, Ankur Banerjee Manas Mishra in Bengaluru; Editing by Shinjini Ganguli and Paul Simao